epiconnector/nhanes-docs/vignettes/nhanes-introduction.md

 NHANES makes a large volume of data available for download.
-However, rather than a single download, these data are made available as a number of separate SAS transport files, referred to as "data files", for each cycle.
-Each such data file contains records for several related variables.
-A comprehensive list of data files available for download is available [here](https://wwwn.cdc.gov/Nchs/Nhanes/search/DataPage.aspx), along with subsets broken up into the following "components":
+However, rather than a single download, these data are made available as a number of separate SAS transport files, referred to as "data files" in the NHANES ecosystem, for each cycle.
+Each such data file or table contains records for several related variables.
+A comprehensive _manifest_ of data files available for download is available [here](https://wwwn.cdc.gov/Nchs/Nhanes/search/DataPage.aspx), along with subsets broken up into the following "components":
 [Demographics](https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Demographics),